To enhance our Data Protection compliance, Mary's Meals International is Data Protection registered with the Information Commissioner's Office (ICO).

-1.4 We comply with the DPA and the GDPR in respect of the collection, holding, storage, use, and processing of personal data about our supporters (such personal data is held in both manual and electronic records).
+1.4 We comply with the DPA and the EU and UK GDPR in respect of the collection, holding, storage, use, and processing of personal data about our supporters (such personal data is held in both manual and electronic records).

 2. Personal data that we collect